 - monitor District 121 performance to see that results are consistent with goals and policies.

 Among the Board’s legal duties are:

 - directing what shall be taught and what textbooks are used;

 - hiring necessary personnel and setting their salaries;

 - letting all contracts and paying all bills, and arranging for the revenue necessary to operate District 121.

 Individual Board members may not act alone or make decisions binding upon the Board or District 121.

 To contact the Board of Education: email@example.com

-This is an official notice of a Regular Meeting of the Board of Education of Warren Township High School scheduled for Tuesday, April 23, 2019.
-The first agenda item will be an Executive Session beginning at 6:30 p.m. in the Board Conference Room at the District Office.
-The open meeting will re-commence at 7:30 p.m. in the Almond Campus Library, both located at Warren Township High School, 34090 N. Almond Road, Gurnee, Illinois within the boundaries of the District.
+This is an official notice of a Regular Meeting of the Board of Education of Warren Township High School scheduled for Tuesday, June 23, 2020.
+The first agenda item will be an Executive Session beginning at 7:00 p.m. virtually.
+The open meeting will re-commence virtually starting at 7:30 p.m.

 District 121 Board of Education